deepset-ai/haystack/docker/README.md

 HAYSTACK_VERSION=mybranch_or_tag BASE_IMAGE_TAG_SUFFIX=latest docker buildx bake gpu --no-cache
 ```

-### A note about multi-platform builds
+### Multi-Platform Builds

-Haystack images support multiple architectures, but depending on your operating system and Docker
+Haystack images support multiple architectures.
+But depending on your operating system and Docker
-environment you might not be able to build all of them locally.
-If you get an error like:
+environment, you might not be able to build all of them locally.

+You may encounter the following error when trying to build the image:

 ```
 multiple platforms feature is currently not supported for docker driver.
 Please switch to a different driver (eg. “docker buildx create --use”)
 ```

-you might need to override the `platform` option and limit local builds to the same architecture as
+To get around this, you need to override the `platform` option and limit local builds to the same architecture as
 your computer's.
 For example, on an Apple M1 you can limit the builds to ARM only by invoking `bake` like this:

 ```sh
 docker buildx bake base-cpu --set "*.platform=linux/arm64"
 ```